lironui/GeoSR/README.md

 [![Demo](https://img.youtube.com/vi/OXZzRuJ7f2E/0.jpg)](https://youtu.be/OXZzRuJ7f2E)

-The whole code will be released after the paper is accepted.

 Currently, as computer vision is not my major research topic, I don't have enough time and energy to further enhance the GeoSR repo.
 So, the pull requests are welcome such as the support for more classification, detection and segmentation datasets.

 [Welcome to my homepage!](https://lironui.github.io)